-Clay soils hold water too tightly, and sandy or rocky soils lose it too quickly.
+Clay soils absorb water very slowly while sandy or rocky soils lose it too quickly.
 Working organic matter into these soils can make them more productive.
 This is called amending the soil.
 Organic amendments open air space in clay and add water holding ability to sandy and rocky soils, improving water retention and drainage.
-Organic materials include compost, peat and manure.
+Organic materials include compost, peat moss and aged manure.

 Avoid using mountain peat as an organic material.
 The mining of Colorado peats destroys mountain meadows, and it's not a good soil amendment.
 Peat from Canada, Minnesota and Michigan come from much different environments.
 And, it is acidic and fibrous, making it a good soil amendment.

 Whether using a manure, compost or peat, amending the soil will make it more productive.
 Plants will grow better and need less water, which is the goal of xeriscape.